Massage Therapist Resume Guide + Tips + Example

 Our customers have been hired at:*Foot Note

 Want a job as a massage therapist?
 Then you need a great massage therapist resume.
 We’re here to help.
-Use our guide to create a stand-out resume for a massage therapist and make the most of your empathy and communication skills.
+Our guide shows you how to write a resumefor a massage therapist and make the most of your empathy and communication skills.

 Start by editing this massage therapist resume template, or explore our library of customizable resume templates to find the best one for you.